 Don’t let hectic mornings stop you from fueling properly.
-Whip up a batch of these Mushroom Freezer Breakfast Burritos, so you can have a healthy and energizing breakfast at your fingertips in minutes.
+Whip up a batch of these healthy vegetarian Mushroom Freezer Breakfast Burritos, so you can have a healthy and energizing breakfast at your fingertips in minutes.

 This blog post is sponsored by The Mushroom Council.
 All opinions are my own.
 Thank you for supporting the brands that make this blog possible.

 Mornings are like a catch 22 in my house.
 I love a good morning routine that includes stretching, exercising and eating a healthy breakfast to start my day off on a positive and energizing note.
 (And sometimes I’m lucky enough to get this idyllic morning.)
 But there are those type of mornings when I roll out of bed, start going through my to-do list in my head and barely have time for a slice of toast before heading out the door for my morning run.